Xomega-Net/Xomega.Docs/docs/generators/model/import.md

 ### Fixed Table Names

-If you set the *Keep Table Names* parameter of the generator to `true`, the generated objects will have a configuration element with a `sql:table` element that provides a mapping to the DB table name, as follows.
+If you set the `KeepTableNames` parameter of the generator to `true`, the generated objects will have a configuration element with a `sql:table` element that provides a mapping to the DB table name, as follows.

 ```xml
 <object name="person">